TateTaylorOH/Turn-of-the-Seasons/README.md

 **Recommended Mods**

-Base Seasons of Skyrim didn't create winter variants for a lot of assets, so when winter hit much of the foliage were still bright vibrant colors.
+Base [Seasons of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/62861) didn't create winter variants for a lot of assets, so when winter hits much of the foliage is still bright vibrant colors.
 [Shrubs of Snow](https://www.nexusmods.com/skyrimspecialedition/mods/63463) addresses this by creating Winter variants for all of these missed plants; it is basically essential in order to experience the Winter season as intended.

 Turn of the Seasons only effects how the world looks around you, it does not edit weather in any way.
 It is recommended you pair this mod with a seasonal weather mod such as [Obsidian Weathers and Seasons](https://www.nexusmods.com/skyrimspecialedition/mods/12125).
 The seasonal weather should begin and end in the proper months,